JacobWood12/PythonExercises/README.md

 A GUI quiz about New Zealand road rules.
 Learning both GUI and classes.

+### super.py

+Uses super init to create a button that can be used multiple times.
+It's a Level 3 technique.

+This project is code that I copied then "improved" from Mrs Chavez.
+If you want to see the version before cleaning up, switch to the `main` branch (oops, should have been in the super branch) and go to commit `225f4ea (Started super.py.)`

 ## Maths

 Projects related to maths (duh).
 I think they'll mostly be problems from [Project Euler](projecteuler.net/archives).